solutions-and-workarounds-for-sharePoint-permission-limits

 Are you aware that SharePoint has a security scope limit of 50,000 items with unique SharePoint permissions?
 Yes, this limit exists, and it is applied per list or library since SharePoint 2010.
 What implications does this have for you and your SharePoint implementation?
-Let's find out and then discuss possible solutions and workarounds.

 Why is there a limit on unique SharePoint permissions?